Thegaram/device-rental-platform/src/README.md

 3. **start testrpc**
 ```
-src $ testrpc -b 1
+src $ testrpc -b 1 -d
 ```

-(`-b 1` means we enable automatic mining every second.)
+(`-b 1` means we enable automatic mining every second, `-d` means we want to get the same addresses and keys every time we run this command.)

-Note down the available accounts you would like to use.
+Note down the available accounts you would like to use and their private keys.

 4. **compile and deploy contracts**
 ```